fjarri/reikna/doc/source/introduction.rst

 =====

 CLUDA is an abstraction layer on top of PyCuda/PyOpenCL.
-Its main purpose is to separate the rest of ``Tigger`` from the difference in their APIs, but it can be used by itself too for some simple tasks.
+Its main purpose is to separate the rest of ``reikna`` from the difference in their APIs, but it can be used by itself too for some simple tasks.

 Consider the following example, which is very similar to the one from the index page on PyCuda documentation:

 .. testcode:: cluda_simple_example

     import numpy
-    import tigger.cluda as cluda
+    import reikna.cluda as cluda

     N = 256